-Core courses in Experimental Psychology
+Core subjects in Experimental Psychology

-- ♦ Cognitive Neuroscience: The relations between the activity of the brain and the mind e.g. working memory, selective attention, guided action. - Behavioural Neuroscience: The study of the molecular, cellular and systems level processing underlying behaviour. - Perception: The physiology of the senses and how information about the external world is represented and interpreted by the brain. - Memory, Attention and Information Processing: The study of adult memory capacities and charactistics, and how skills and representations of the world are learned.
-How information is represented and used in mental life. - Language and Cognition: The psychology of language processes: How is language perceived, understood and produced?
-How is language aquired and why? - Developmental Psychology: Psychological development in humans, from infancy to adulthood. - Social Psychology: The biological and cultural background to human social behaviour.
-Social psycholgy aims to account for how people interact with and influence each other. - Personality, Individual Differences and Psychological Disorders: The study of psychological functions across the entire population and specific forms of psychological processing that appear to be dysfunctional in particular groups of people.
+- Cognitive Psychology: The study of perception, attention, learning, memory, language and guided action. - Biological Psychology: The physiology of the senses and the study of molecular, cellular and systems level processing underlying behaviour. - Developmental Psychology: Psychological development in humans, from infancy to adulthood. - Social Psychology: The biological and cultural background to human social behaviour.
+Social psychology aims to account for how people interact with and influence each other.

+FINAL EXAMINATIONS

+Individual Differences: The study of psychological functions across the entire population and specific forms of psychological processing that appear to be dysfunctional in particular groups of people.